cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Chin, D. N., & Crosby, M. E. (2002).
 Introduction to the special issue on empirical evaluation of user models and user modeling systems.
 User Modeling and User-Adapted Interaction, 12(2), 105-109.

 Cleveland, W. S., & McGill, R. (1984).
 Graphical perception: Theory, experimentation, and application to the development of graphical methods.
 Journal of the American statistical association, 79(387), 531-554.

+Corbin, J., & Strauss, A. (2014).
+Basics of qualitative research: Techniques and procedures for developing grounded theory.
+Sage publications.

+Ellis, G., & Dix, A. (2006, May).
+An explorative analysis of user evaluation studies in information visualisation.
+In Proceedings of the 2006 AVI workshop on BEyond time and errors: novel evaluation methods for information visualization (pp. 1-7).
+ACM.

 Forsell, C., & Cooper, M. (2014).
 An introduction and guide to evaluation of visualization techniques through user studies.
 In Handbook of Human Centric Visualization (pp. 285-313).
 Springer New York.